Now entitled A Tale of Two Diaries

 Gifford growled.
 “I knew it!
 He robbed you and left us, Momma!”

 “How come you didn’t stick it in your bank account?
-That was kinda stu—” My accusation suddenly turned to amazed awe.
+That was kinda stu—” My accusation suddenly turned into amazed awe.
 “Ohhh!
 Whoa!”

 For she’d taken a small pen knife from her pocket and slid it in at an edge.
 With a deft movement, the bottom of the box popped out to reveal a false bottom!
 Very cool!